 Thanks for your help

-Yeah thanks No, I didn't ask the guy when I bought the car, stupid me.
+Yeah thanks :D No, I didn't ask the guy when I bought the car, stupid me.
 The belt seems to be in good condition , I checked the timing and it's not moving around.
 I also was thinking it may be the water pump but I can't pinpoint where the noise is coming from.
 Do water pump make noise when going out?

 If you do not know for an absolute fact that the timing belt, water pump, and tensioner were replaced within 60,000 miles of now, do it right away.
 Otherwise, you are just playing Russian Roulette with your engine.
 Could be fine, could throw the timing belt and smash your valves into your pistons and put holes in very expensive things.